lhm-limux/reprepro-bundle-tools/docs/ConfigurationReference.md

 is enabled to synchronize the Parent-Tickets to trac.
 The key is also evaluated by `bundle-compose jsondump` to add a key `parentTickets` for all bundles that define the Field named `{UseParentTicketsFromInfoField}` in their bundle info files.

+The key ***User*** is optional and only evaluated by the `./bundle-compose` command line client (in the webfrontend we expect the user to interactively type in the trac credentials).
+If `User` is provided, the command line client will use this user name and not ask for it iteractively.

+The key ***Password*** is optional and only evaluated by the `./bundle-compose` command line client, too.
+You would typically not define this keyword on project level (in the `.bundle-compose.trac.conf`) but in your user-private `~/.config/bundle-compose/trac.conf` file.
+If this key is provided, this password will be used and not be asked interactively.

 ### `.bundle-compose.git-repos.conf`